Loader gif

 Feeling stressed about the fact that you can’t afford to take full advantage of your employer match or put any money into savings or other investments?
 That’s okay.
 Set a goal and then start small by pushing yourself a little bit every six months to a year.

-Try starting with just one percent – you honestly will barely notice a difference in your paycheck, especially if you’re putting money in a tax-advantaged account.
+Try starting with just one percent – you honestly barely notice a difference in your paycheck, especially if you’re putting money in a tax-advantaged account.
 Then, push it up by half a percent to 1.5 percent in six months and keep adding half a percent until you’re at your goal.

 4. When you don’t have work perks for backup